JudasII/JudasII/README.md

-- 👋 Hi, I’m @JudasII/Juan Da for the fiends
+- 👋 Hi, I’m @JudasII/Juan Da for the friends
 - 👀 I’m interested in Artificila Iteligence, Internet of Things, algotithms and CS theory
 - 🌱 I’m currently learning python, AI and IOT
 - 💞️ I’m looking to collaborate on anything related to CS theory, AI and IOT